Setting Neptune credentials#

 Neptune generally needs two things in order to send the metadata to the correct place:

 - An API token.
 This is a long, unique string that works as authentication to the application.
-It can be the token of a user account or a service account.
+It can be belong to a user account or a service account.

 - A project name.
 The account associated with the API token must have access to the workspace and project in question.